 3. Consult A California Attorney for Personal Injury

 As mentioned, negotiations can be tricky.
-You need to preserve your evidence and adequately calculate your damages on top of trying to recover and adjust to your injuries and expenses.
+You must preserve your evidence and adequately calculate your damages while trying to recover and adjust to your injuries and expenses.
 You might also have to deal with insistent insurance adjusters who might not always give you enough monetary payout for your losses.

 In other words, it's a whole lot of work for one person.
 You need a prescreened California Attorney for Personal Injury to help you preserve and collect evidence, build a solid case, negotiate with the insurance company, and take things to court when needed.

 In most cases, insurance adjusters comply with your desired settlements with a strongly worded letter from your lawyer and agree to settle out of court.
-That said, if they still refuse, your California Attorney for Personal Injury is experienced in the laws and will know their way around getting their clients the settlements they deserve.
+That said, if they still refuse, your California Attorney for Personal Injury is experienced in the laws and will know how to get their clients the settlements they deserve.